10 Icon Styles That Have Changed the Face of Design

 Table of Contents

 Icons have become a big part of our daily lives; we all understand icons' visual interpretation no matter what language we speak.
 This article focuses on introducing and explaining the most important icon styles.

 As the world gets busier, our attention span gets shorter.
 That is why we are so easily sidetracked nowadays.
 A case study shows that the average attention span of a human being has dropped from 12 seconds to 8 seconds from 2000 until 2013.

-Whether you need to find the restroom at the airport, the right app in the crowded Google store, or some particular information on the product page, icons are here to make things clearer and speed up the process.
+Whether you need to find the restroom at the airport, the right app icon in the crowded Google store, or some particular information on the product page, icons are here to make things clearer and speed up the process.